DO I NEED AN APPRAISAL CONTINGENCY?

 - Alternatively, the seller could lower the sales price to the appraised value.

 If none of those options is acceptable to the parties, the buyer can void the contract.
-The buyers feel that the valuation was faulty, they can also decide to use a new lender and get a new appraisal.
+If the buyers feel that the valuation was faulty, they can also decide to challenge the appraisal or use a new lender and get a new appraisal.

 HOW LONG IS A NORMAL APPRAISAL CONTINGENCY?

-Typically, we recommend 21 days for an appraisal contingency for conventional loans – as mentioned above for FHA and VA loans automatically build this contingency into the financing contingency.
+Typically we recommend you ask your lender how long it will take to get an appraisal (~10-14 days) – as mentioned above, for FHA and VA loans, automatically build this contingency into the financing contingency.
 The timeline can be shorter if your lender is able to do a rush order.

 WHY MIGHT A PROPERTY NOT APPRAISE?